China Urges Students To Be Wary Of Applying In The US Colleges

 As of July 2018, there were over 340,000 Chinese students in the USA.
 The Chinese account for around 32% of the total international student population in the USA.
-However, that may be set to change quite soon.
+However, that may change quite soon.

 Chinese Student Contribution To The US Economy

 8 out of every 10 Chinese students in the USA are enrolled in institutions of higher education.
-While 32% of Chinese students in the USA are enrolled in a Master’s degree course, 36% are pursuing their Bachelor’s degrees.
+While 32% of Chinese students in the USA are enrolled in a Master’s degree program, 36% are pursuing a Bachelor’s degree.

 A large percentage of these students pay full tuition.
 In some cases, international students must also pay an additional surcharge.
 Thus, their contribution to the US economy is significant.
 Many colleges rely on the high tuition fees paid by Chinese students to subsidize tuition for local Americans.

 According to the NAFSA: Association of International Educators, Chinese students contributed over $13 billion annually to the USA economy.
-It is interesting to note that the total annual contribution international students make to the US economy is around $37 billion.
+It is interesting to note that international students’ total annual contribution to the US economy is around $37 billion.

 Studying In The USA – Visa Restrictions